ENG 5100 — Digital Humanities Practicum: Records of Early English Drama, 1325-1642

 complete at least one added original note to your REED entry (see above), adding the text of any notes you added to your Annotated Bibliography.

-After this class meets, complete the final stages of your REED: York digitization, including proofreading, by two weeks after our final class session (Wed 11 December).
+After this class meets, complete the final stages of your REED: York digitization, including proofreading, by twelve days after our final class session (Mon 16 December).